xairy/raw-gadget/dummy_hcd/README.md

 ## Building and loading

+1. Install the Linux kernel headers.

+    On a desktop Ubuntu, you can get them by installing `` linux-headers-`uname -r` ``.

+    On a Raspberry Pi, follow [these instructions](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#kernel-headers).

-1. Depending on the used kernel version, possibly patch the Raw Gadget module source code.
+2. Depending on the used kernel version, possibly patch the Raw Gadget module source code.

     Check the [updating script](./update.sh) to see the potentially required patches.

-2. Build the module:
+3. Build the module:

     ``` bash
     make
     ```

-3. Load the module:
+4. Load the module:

     ``` bash
     ./insmod.sh